 - 1. Ames Municipal Code Section 29.1507(1) allows rezoning to be initiated by the City Council or by petition.
-In addition to the application for rezoning from the owner of 3612 Stange Road, on March 30, 2010, the City Council initiated the rezoning of the entire area currently zoned CVCN. - 3.
+In addition to the application for rezoning from the owner of 3612 Stange Road, on March 30, 2010, the City Council initiated the rezoning of the entire area currently zoned CVCN. - 2.
+The deadline for the Planning & Zoning Commission to file its recommendation to the City Council (pursuant to Ames Municipal Code Section 29.1507(7)) would be June 28, 2010. - 3.
 On March 30, 2010, notice of the proposed zoning map amendment was mailed to owners of property in the subject area and within 200 feet of the subject area. - 4.
 The property lying north of the intersection of Stange Road and Bloomington Road is designated on the Land Use Policy Plan (LUPP) Map as a Convenience Commercial Node through action of the City Council on May 13, 2008. - 5.
-The City Council has approved a zoning text amendment that creates the new zoning designation Convenience General Services (CGS), which was published on April 20, 2010.
-On the same date, notice of public hearing on this rezoning request was also published. - 6.
+The City Council has approved on two readings a zoning text amendment that creates the new zoning designation Convenience General Services (CGS). - 6.
 The pending CGS zone encourages the provision of small scale retail and service uses for nearby residents.
-The restrictions of allowed uses through a developer's agreement will not be affected by this rezoning.
+The restrictions of allowed uses through a developer's agreement will not be affected by this rezoning. - 7.
+Seven characteristics of the surrounding zoning and existing land uses make the permitted uses of the subject property less likely to impact surrounding residential development.

 CONCLUSIONS.
-Based upon the above findings, the City Council may conclude as follows:
+Based upon the above findings, the Commission may conclude as follows:

-- 1. Public notice was provided in a manner consistent with city procedures. - 2.
-The proposed rezoning meets many of the goals of the LUPP and reflects the designations of the LUPP map. - 3.
-The proposed rezoning maintains the restrictions approved as part of the LUPP.
-These restrictions reflect the community preferences as articulated by the City
+- 1. The application for the proposed rezoning was processed and placed in front of the Planning and Zoning Commission within the required timeframe. - 2.
+Public notice was provided in a manner consistent with city procedures. - 3.
+The proposed rezoning meets many of the goals of the LUPP and reflects the designations of the LUPP map.